Killian42/nenufar-inventory/README.md

    * bc (Basic Calculator)

 ## Additional info
-* You can safely ignore the ```ls: cannot access '*.fits': No such file or directory``` error messages, they come up when the directory for an observation mode is empty.
+* You can safely ignore the ```ls: cannot access '*.fits': No such file or directory``` error messages when the inventory is being created, they come up when the directory for an observation mode is empty.